codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/custom-helm-uploads.md

 toc: true
 ---

 Helm packages are just TAR files.
-Helm repositories are simple file hierarchies with an extra [index.yaml](https://helm.sh/docs/developing_charts/#the-chart-repository-structure).
+Helm repositories are simple file hierarchies with an extra [index.yaml](https://helm.sh/docs/developing_charts/#the-chart-repository-structure){:target="\_blank"}.
 You can run custom commands and manually upload indexes and packages to a Helm repo.

->This page shows some non-standard Helm examples.
-For the basic use cases, (and if you are just getting started with Helm), see the [quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/) and the [main documentation]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/) instead.
+>This articles shows some non-standard Helm examples.
+  For the basic use cases, or if you are just getting started with Helm, see our [Helm quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/) and [Using Helm in CI pipelines]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/).

 ## Package a Helm chart
-Below is an example of a freestyle step that packages the Helm chart and then extracts the chart name from the command output.
+Below is an example of a freestyle step in a Codefresh pipeline that packages the Helm chart and then extracts the chart name from the command output.
 It also saves that package name in an environment variable for later use.

   `YAML`
 {% highlight yaml %}